 top of page

-In-person therapy in Houston, online in Texas • In-network with BCBS, Aetna, Cigna, UHC, Oscar • Therapy in English, Spanish, Portuguese, Farsi • Immediate Openings
+In-person therapy in Houston, online in Texas • In-network with BCBS, Aetna, Cigna, UHC, Oscar, Tricare, Curative • Therapy in English, Spanish, Portuguese, Farsi • Immediate Openings

 Psychoanalysis

-Psychoanalysis in Texas and Across States
+Psychoanalysis in Houston, Texas and Across States

 Most approaches to therapy ask what is wrong and how to fix it.
-Psychoanalysis asks different questions: what does this mean, and why does it keep happening?
+Psychoanalysis asks different questions.
+What does this mean, and why does it keep happening?
 The symptoms, the relationships that follow the same pattern, the things you do despite knowing better: we make space for those to emerge slowly, in the presence of a clinician who listens differently.

-Our psychologists come from diverse cultural backgrounds, speak multiple languages, and have lived and worked in multiple countries and settings.
-We are attentive to how culture, migration, race, gender, identity, and social position shape a person's life and inner world.
+Our psychologists come from diverse cultural backgrounds, speak several languages, and have lived and worked in multiple countries and settings.
+We are attentive to how culture, migration, race, gender, identity, and social position shape a person's life.

 Our clinical approach is depth-oriented.
 We are interested in what sustains the symptoms, not only what they look like on the surface.
 Why does this keep happening, and where did it come from?
-These questions take time and require a different quality of attention, a willingness to stay with what is uncomfortable, and a clinician who can hold complexity over the long term.
+These questions take time and require a different quality of attention and a clinician who can hold complexity over the long term.

 What Changes Over Time